albertyeh199909/Slack-imitation-group-project/seprinciples.md

 - Always try to display values in error, eg:

-Encapsulation:
+## Encapsulation:

-- Added getters and stopped using direct access to class field raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")
+We added getters and stopped using direct access to class fields.
+Also, for global variables we made python modules for server state and server constants which could be globally accessed via getters and setters. raise ValueError(f"Message {mess.get_id()} '{mess.get_message()[:10]}...' is not pinned.")